 (Joshua 5:13-15 ESV) (13) When Joshua was by Jericho, he lifted up his eyes and looked, and behold, a man was standing before him with his drawn sword in his hand.
 And Joshua went to him and said to him, “Are you for us, or for our adversaries?”
 (14) And he said, “No; but I am the commander of the army of the LORD.
 Now I have come.”
 And Joshua fell on his face to the earth and worshiped and said to him, “What does my lord say to his servant?”
 (15) And the commander of the LORD’S army said to Joshua, “Take off your sandals from your feet, for the place where you are standing is holy.”
 And Joshua did so.

 Whose side is the Lord on?
 Is He a Democrat or a Republican, a Baptist or a Presbyterian?
 Those are the wrong questions to ask.
 The Almighty need not take sides, and He will not be subject to our interrogation.
-The question is, are we on HIS side?
+The question is, are we on His side?
 It is well past time for us all to take off our sandals, bow down, repent of our man-worship, and realize we stand in the presence of the Holy One.

 Lord, tell us what to do.
 Perhaps some of Your people are just starting to listen to You.